 In terms of personalizing an otherwise bland ensemble like a grey or navy suit, it’s all about what you pair it with.

-A navy suit can be interesting if you use it as a canvas for interesting color and pattern combinations, starting off with a killer tie and shirt combo.
+A navy suit can be interesting if you use it as a canvas for interesting color and pattern combinations, starting off with a killer tie and

 Where do you go from there?
 Maybe try a wool fedora (or a Panama, if it’s summer).
 Find a great pair of sunglasses.
 Experiment with lapel pins, bracelets, colored laces, and large print pocket squares.

 Don’t wear all your accessories at once.
 Experiment with one or two and see how creative you can be without going too over the top.